 But you shall keep My statutes and My rules and do none of these abominations, either the native or the stranger who sojourns among you.
 Leviticus 18:26

 And the foreigners who join themselves to the LORD, to minister to Him, to love the name of the LORD, and to be His servants, everyone who keeps the Sabbath and does not profane it, and holds fast My covenant – these I will bring to My holy mountain, and make them joyful in My house of prayer; their burnt offerings and their sacrifices will be accepted on My altar; for My house shall be called a house of prayer for all peoples.
-Isaiah 56:5-6Additional verses: Leviticus 19:34, Numbers 9:14, Romans 10:12-13, Ephesians 2:19, Colossians 3:11
+Isaiah 56:5-6Additional verses TO STUDY: Leviticus 19:34, Numbers 9:14, Romans 10:12-13, Ephesians 2:19, Colossians 3:11

 Romans 11 explains how gentiles (those outside of the covenant) are grafted in to the olive tree of Israel.
 It explains how Israel was given over to disobedience so that the fullness of the gentiles could come in – so the gentiles could also receive mercy for their disobedience and salvation through Yeshua.
-Once you accept Yeshua as your salvation, you are no longer a gentile.
+Once you accept Yeshua as your Messiah, you are no longer a gentile.
 You are grafted in and made part of the commonwealth of Israel (Abraham’s offspring) and part of the covenant of promise!
 Then we become sheep of His flock and He will be our Shepherd.

 Therefore remember that at one time you Gentiles in the flesh, called “the uncircumcision” by what is called the circumcision, which is made in the flesh by hands—remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
 Ephesians 2:11-13